Local hidden variable values without optimization procedures: Excess of a matrix

 \section{Excess of a matrix}

 A square matrix $H$ with entries $\pm1$ is called {\sl Hadamard} if its columns are pairwise orthogonal.
 In 1973, Schmidt \cite{S73} asked about the maximal number of 1's that could be present in a Hadamard matrix of a given order $n$.
 To this end he introduced the notion of {\sl excess} of a Hadamard matrix $H$ as the difference between the number of the positive and negative entries of $H$.
 This value is usually denoted by $\Sigma(H)$.
+A derived quantity is the {\sl weight} of a Hadamard matrix $H$, defined as the number of $1$'s in $H$.
+Upper and lower bounds on the weight were first studied by Schmidt and Wang \cite{S77}.

 The maximal possible value of $\Sigma(H)$, among all Hadamard matrices of a given order $n$, called \emph{maximal excess}, was analyzed by Best \cite{B77}, who found the following bounds:

 where the maximum is taken over all existing Hadamard matrices of order $n$.